-At the end of Year 1 children have to take the national Phonics Test which tests children’s phonic knowledge.
+At the end of Year 1 children have to take the national Phonics Check which tests children’s phonic knowledge.
 Here, they are required to read real and nonsense words, applying the skills they have learnt.
 Ideally children will have completed and consolidated Phase 5 during Year 1 and Phase 6 during Year 2, so that they can focus more on higher-level comprehension using increasingly challenging texts.
 Any child that does not complete the phonics programme will continue learning phonics throughout Year 3/4 during interventions.

 Teaching a child to read is vital.
 We use a range of strategies, in addition to phonics, such as a variety of decoding methods, teaching high frequency words through sight recognition, discussion through picture books and precision teaching interventions.

 Year 1 to Year 6 are taught reading comprehension through whole class reading.
 One to one reading occurs in every year group and vulnerable readers are identified in each class to ensure reading progression and a love of reading.
 During the reading sessions, there is an emphasis on vocabulary, the retrieval of facts and inference.
 Novels are used to teach reading as well as a range of non-fiction texts.
 These texts are carefully chosen to ensure that there is progression and challenge across the school.
 At Sunnyfields, we aim to develop a love of reading, so children are encouraged to read for pleasure at home and school.
 Teachers read a variety of high-quality texts to the children in our dedicated story time each day.

 We currently use a range of different reading schemes to meet the interests and individual need of each and every child.
 Books are linked to the current phonics phase a child is working at and are organised in such a way that follows the progression of taught sounds in the Letters and Sounds phonics programme.